 For instance, you can skip songs using the Game Bar, capture the screen, or check performance.

-It can be accessed by pressing the Home and G button at the same time or by pressing the Xbox button on your controller.
+It can be accessed by pressing the Home and G buttons simultaneously or the Xbox button on your controller.

-The game bar was already present in Windows 10, but it has been improved in Windows 11.
+The game bar was already present in Windows 10 but improved in 11.

 How To Upgrade to the Most Recent Windows Version

-If you’re eager to try Windows 11 in your new gaming PC but it came with Windows 10 pre-installed, here’s how you can upgrade to the latest version of the software.
+If you’re eager to try Windows 11 in your new gaming PC but it came with 10 pre-installed, here’s how to upgrade to the latest software version.

 Microsoft offers a free upgrade to all Windows 10 users, which is certainly great news.
 Here’s a step-by-step on how you can install the update: